Religious views of Fidel Castro: Treatment of religious issues as leader of Cuba

-Castro attended a Roman Catholic convent blessing in 2003.
-The purpose of this unprecedented event was to help bless the newly restored convent in Old Havana, and to mark the fifth anniversary of the Pope's visit to Cuba.
-The senior spiritual leader of the Orthodox Christian faith arrived in Cuba in 2004, the first time any Orthodox Patriarch has visited Latin America in the Church's history: Ecumenical Patriarch Bartholomew I consecrated a cathedral in Havana and bestowed an honor on Fidel Castro.
-His aides said that he was responding to the decision of the Cuban Government to build and donate to the Orthodox Christians a tiny Orthodox cathedral in the heart of old Havana.
-After Pope John Paul II's death in April 2005, an emotional Castro attended a mass in his honor in Havana's cathedral, and signed the Pope's condolence book at the Vatican Embassy.
+Castro attended a Catholic convent blessing in 2003.
+The purpose of this unprecedented event was to introduce the newly restored convent in Old Havana and to mark the fifth anniversary of the Pope's visit to Cuba.

+The senior spiritual leader of the Orthodox Christian faith arrived in Cuba in 2004, the first time any Orthodox patriarch has visited Latin America in the Church's history.
+The prelate, Ecumenical Patriarch Bartholomew I, consecrated a cathedral in Havana and bestowed an honor on Castro.
+His aides said that he was responding to the decision of the Cuban Government to build and donate to the Orthodox Christians a small Orthodox cathedral in the heart of Old Havana.

+After Pope John Paul II's death in April 2005, an emotional Castro attended a Mass in his honor in Havana's cathedral and signed the Pope's condolence book at the Vatican Embassy.
 He had last visited the cathedral in 1959, 46 years earlier, for the wedding of one of his sisters.
-Cardinal Jaime Lucas Ortega y Alamino led the mass and welcomed Castro, who was dressed in a black suit, expressing his gratitude for the "heartfelt way that the death of our Holy Father John Paul II was received (in Cuba)".
+Cardinal Jaime Lucas Ortega y Alamino led the Mass and welcomed Castro, who was dressed in a black suit, expressing his gratitude for the "heartfelt way that the death of our Holy Father John Paul II was received (in Cuba)."